Javier111228/dotfiles/README.md

 - Attach to already existing api and admin sessions:
   `tmux attach-session -t admin -t api`

+## Vim Configs

+We use Vundle to manage plugins for vim.
+You can find a list of plugins in [vim/vundles](vim/vundles).
+You can add more plugins here to share with the team or you can add personal plugins in your own `~/.vim/vundles.local`.
+All config files are in `vim/configs`.
+Add personal configs by just adding a new file to the folder.
+Add shared configs by editing an existing file or adding a new file and commiting it to this repo.

 ## Update your local dotfiles

 1. Pull the lastest changes to this repo
  `cd ~/context-dotfile; git pull origin master`
 1. Run rcup
   `rcup`
+1. Install the lastest plugins in vim
+  `:VundleInstall`

 ## Contributing to dotfiles